roshanlam/Rim/README.md

 * Add Highlight
 * Add More Shortcuts
+* Fix the insert and escape mode, they don't seem to work properly
 * Work On The Tab - It doesn't seem to work properly
 * Start the program when user types Rim in the terminal